 In this case, all of the customers can use the same coupon code to get the discount.

 Noting that you don’t check on the Use Auto Generation box.
-What you need to do is just adding the Coupon Code (include either letters, numbers or a combination of them), and define number of uses per coupon/ customer (optional).
+What you need to do is just add the Coupon Code (include either letters, numbers, or a combination of them), and define a number of uses per coupon/ customer (optional).

 Case 2: Generate Different Coupon Codes